Course title, code: Java Applications, GAINBAN-JAVAALKA-1

 Responsible department: Department of Information Technologies

-Instructor(s): Dr. Subecz Zoltán
+Instructor(s): Dr. Subecz Zoltán, - nincs

 Course objectives: